packttest/LearningCurve/Linux/TheShell.md

 **NOTE:** Shell scripts syntax would be different for the Bourne shell and the C Shell.

-On a linux machine, list of available shell(s) can be found at the `/etc/shells` file.
+On a linux machine, a list of an available shell(s) can be found in the `/etc/shells` file.
 For each linux user shell can be different, it can be configured at the `/etc/passwd`.

 There are two different methods to invoke shell prompt.
 Interactive and Non-interactive method.

 AN **interactive shell** method, reads command from the terminal `tty`.
 Usually, successful login will start interactive session.
-For login process, system runs `/bin/login` to ask user name and password.
+For login process, system runs `/bin/login` to ask username and password.
 Password is verified with the help of the `/bin/passwd` file.
 User specific shell can be configured in the `/bin/passwd`, if not configured `/bin/sh` is default shell.
 On successful login, usually shell will read `/etc/profile` and `~/.bash_profile` to configure a shell environment.
 * `/etc/profile` stores system wide environment and runs startup programs from `/etc/profile.d/*.sh`
 * `~/.bash_profile` stores user or application specific environment variables.
 This startup file only executes when login shell, either locally or remotely.
 For example: `sudo su -`, `bash --login`, or `ssh user@host` methodes.